I used to have a friend. Used to because I used to. So, that friend used to make parsnip fries in a skillet.

 Parsnips are sweet.
-They reminded me a bit of sweet potato fries once ready but different.
+Once baked, they reminded me a bit of sweet potato fries.
 At first, when I placed parsnip fries in the oven I thought they would never crisp.
 But they did as they cooked down.
-I went even further with “crispiness” which I do not recommend.

 Cooking for a blog is an interesting thing – I either have dinner ready by 2 PM or it is mint fudge for dinner.
-So, I had to warm up the fries in the oven again, which ended up burning because Alex just got home from work and we were discussing how his snowboarding goggles’ extra glass for sunny days took weeks to arrive from the UK, how annoying that was and how could that happen!
-Really, how could they?!?!?!
-Does your husband remind you of your kids too?!
-So, burnt fries for those who complain too much!
+So, I had to warm up fries in the oven again, which ended up burning because Alex just got home from work.

 - 2 lbs parsnips, peeled